spiritphyz/AWS-Serverless-Guides/guides/Creating-CloudFront-Distributions.md

 ---

-## Create a Distribution for the Origin Bucket
+## Create a distribution for the origin bucket
 1. Log into the AWS Management Console and search for [CloudFront](https://console.aws.amazon.com/cloudfront/home?#)
 1. "Create Distribution" button > Web delivery method > "Get Started" button
 1. Origin Domain Name: **DO NOT** choose your S3 bucket from the dropdown list